Debugging information may help solve complex setup or troubleshooting issues.

 1. In the 'Network connection test' section, you can test the connection to the Internet directly from your Keenetic using the ping and traceroute network utilities.
 In the 'Host address' field, specify the host's IP address or domain name which you want to test and click the 'Start the test' button.
 Click 'Show settings' to configure more settings.

 2. In the 'System log' section, you can view the system log where system events are logged.
 To view the system log, click 'Show log'.
 To save the log (system log.txt file), click 'Save to computer'.

-Keenetic Whole-Home routers are able to send a system log containing warnings, system messages, etc., to a special Syslog server designed to collect and store system messages (logs).
+Keenetic routers can send a system log containing warnings, system messages, etc., to a special Syslog server designed to collect and store system messages (logs).
 To do this, enable the 'Use Syslog' option and specify the IP address of the Syslog server in the 'Server Address' field that will appear.
 For example:

-3. In the 'Debug Mode' section, you can enable advanced diagnostics, which includes detailed logging to the system event log for Internet connections (IPoE, PPPoE, L2TP, PPTP, UsbModem, IPv6) and DHCP server/client.
+3. In the 'Debug Mode' section, you can enable advanced diagnostics, including detailed logging to the system event log for Internet connections (IPoE, PPPoE, L2TP, PPTP, UsbModem, IPv6) and DHCP server/client.

 NOTE: Important!
 Please do not enable debug mode without a request from a technical support engineer.
 If you want to give the primary diagnostics to the technical support, save it according to the instruction 'Saving the self-test system file' and send it to the support service.

 If the service engineer has asked you to enable debug mode, follow the steps below.
 Click the 'Enable debug mode' button.

 NOTE: Important!
 After enabling or disabling debugging, the current connections will be forcibly re-established.

 Thus, if the purpose of enabling the debug mode is to see the reasons for the interruption of the connection to the ISP, you should wait for the issue to happen after the initially planned reconnection.

 After the debug mode is enabled, the message about the date and time of debugging start will appear.